nickbartram/climate_agriculture_impact/README.md

 This project analyzes real-world climate, agriculture, CO₂ emission, and healthy diet datasets.
 The project looks to visualize and explore these datasets in concise and informative Streamlit app.

-This app (climate-app) will be hosted on Google Cloud Run here:
+This app (climate-app) is hosted on Google Cloud Run and availalbe to explore here:

 https://climate-app-670584475490.northamerica-northeast2.run.app/